kmp360/Introduction-to-Julia/README.md

 What do I need?
 A modern laptop, a strong motivation to learn, and sufficient English proficiency to use the Julia documentation and the course material.

-When?
-The course will run through out September 2022 from the 1st of September each day 16:00 – 18:00.

 If you are interested in joining the Julia community at UALG please contact me Karl Magnus Petersson at: kmpetersson@ualg.pt